"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: You work with a variety of materials — fabric, wood — and in different techniques, such as burning, carving, and traditional painting.
 How do you choose which medium to work with for a particular series or idea?

 Polina: I see my path as an exploration of painting.
-It’s more like a reformation of painting through a return to its roots — back to the cave paintings, the frescoes on walls, the dome paintings, iconostases, altars.
+It is rather a reformation of painting through a return to its roots — when painting emerged from cave drawings, from frescoes and bas-reliefs on walls, from dome paintings, iconostases, altarpieces, or individual icons.
 For me, painting is both an object and architecture, a relief.
 That’s why no matter what material I choose, I consider myself working in painting — even if it’s carving or burning.

-In a charred piece of wood, there can be more painting than in a colorful oil canvas.
-Wood can burn in so many different ways.
-And in all of these materials — which are my explorations of painting — I connect them through historical heritage.
+In charred wood, there can be more painting than in a colorful canvas painted in oil.
+And wood can burn in many different ways.
+It is through all these materials that explore painting that I bring it together through historical heritage.

-I want to unify all the important principles I see in the forms and techniques of the past, giving a push toward a new wave of monumental painting.
+I want to unify all the essential principles that I see in the forms and techniques of the past, giving impetus to a new form and understanding of monumental painting in contemporary art.
 If we talk about sacred painting, I actually go against tradition — although perhaps it could be called a sort of dialogue.
 For example, when I carve or create a relief surface, it tends to look more like something decayed and eaten by beetles than like a luxurious gold-leaf pattern commissioned by the church.
-It’s more about our time — how history transforms, how the perception of history and its gaps transform.
+It’s more about our time — how history and the perception of that history and its gaps transform.

 Working with linen, I create an image reminiscent of a shroud, with partial loss of information — like an imprint.
 It’s a mark of time, left by human history itself.
 That’s the point where the divine becomes unbearably human.
 By human, I mean that whereas salvation once meant the rescue of the soul, today I see it as rescue from existential emptiness and cynicism.

-By the way, even back in 2016, I was using the same materials I use now — linen canvas, and the preference for monochrome and black, which has been present from the very beginning, even alongside parallel experiments in other directions.
+By the way, as early as 2016, I was using the same materials I use now — namely, linen canvas.
+And the preference for monochrome and black, noticeable from the very beginning, has always been present, despite parallel experiments with other directions.
 Reflecting on my technique, I feel that over time, everything unnecessary has been stripped away, leaving only what was unquestionably mine from the start.
 It just took time to refine it.

 Lesia: You’ve already touched on my next question: how do you see the boundaries of painting, given that your work sometimes extends into installation, objects, and even audio accompaniment?
 But I now understand that in your practice, this is broader: painting itself is the central idea that unites the creative process.